ABOUT

 With this book I realized I was able to ultimately, & very inexpensively (for the price of the book) travel a great part of the world through centuries of time and bread history, via text and gorgeous photos!
 It was heavenly.
 It became my initial guide for a return to Europe in 2000 to visit my first three bread museums, and that gave me the idea of someday establishing one for this country because I had lots of the same "stuff!"

-I was quite surprised to see that this nationalbreadmuseum.org is listed in the book, but put in the country of Turkey!
-(I do need a "smile" button.)
-I emailed Dimitrije and suggested that when he edits, he re-title the book to add "& Beyond" (which he has done).
-Many of the museums listed are in countries beyond Europe, and there are still others in the world which could also be included.
+I was quite surprised to see that the nationalbreadmuseum.org is listed in the book (p.
+92), but was originally put in the country of Turkey😅!
+I emailed Dimitrije and suggested that when he edits to put my bread museum in the USA, he re-title the book to add "& Beyond" (which he has done), because many museums listed are in countries not in Europe, and there could possibly still be others in other continents which could also be included some day.
 Anyway, the book can be downloaded at no cost.
-You can take a trip to many of these bread-museum-culture-related places today via their websites.
+You can take a trip to many of these bread-museum-culture-related places today via their websites to "sort of see" what they have & do.
 If there was time in my life to do everything of interest, I'd arrange specialty tours for various parts of the world to primarily visit many of these museums, along with various cultural events which happen only "there!"
-(That's a related career for another soul!)

 A few additional books I came across at the "turn of the century" time (Year 2000), & what I consider to be absolutely treasures regarding their information & photos or illustrations, are the following.
 (Each of these, & the one above, is the coffee-table size around 9.5 x 11 inches.)
 Again, look for them as used books at a great price today!